 Paula Radcliffe adds: “Sharing Isla’s story on the MOVE podcast was an emotional experience for both of us.
 We’re so glad that it resonated with listeners like Liz and we’re really looking forward to meeting her, Isaac and their family – we have so much to chat about!
 Stories such as Isaac’s and Isla’s reinforce why the work of MOVE is so important and how running can play such a big role in dealing with the trauma and challenges of a cancer diagnosis.
 It’s the ideal charity partner for Families on Track.”

 Organised by Events of the North, in partnership with Durham County Council and Durham University, the Durham City Run Festival will be held from 15-17 July.
 Over three days, the festival will bring running events to the heart of the city, including the Prince Bishops Durham City 5K and 10K, Run Like a Legend Mile, and Paula Radcliffe’s Families on Track.
 Paula’s Families on Track will be the finale of the festival on Saturday 17 July, based at Durham Racecourse.
 Family teams of between three and five will complete a distance of 10K together in a relay format on a safe, enclosed course, running laps of either 1,000m, 500m or 250m.
-The last few places on the event are available at https://durhamcityrunfestival.com/events/paulas-families-on-track.
+The last few places on the event are available at http://durhamcityrunfestival.com/events/paulas-families-on-track.
 To find out more about the work of MOVE, visit https://5kyourway.org.